topaz-gitadmin/Manual/docs/AddOns-Integration/Import-from-Excel/Manual.md

 Static imports use a specified format and are designed for importing substantial amounts of data.

-You can find these Static Imports by searching for "Import from Excel".
+You can locate these Static Imports by searching for "Import from Excel"

 1. __Import G/L Journal from Excel:__ Allows users to import General Ledger journal entries, including account codes, descriptions, posting dates and amounts from an Excel file.
  1. __Import G/L Accounts from Excel:__ Enables the import of General Ledger account information, including account codes, descriptions, and account types from an Excel file.